sbir3japan/sbir3japan.github.io/usage-docs/README.md

 #  Corda Guide Usage

-These pages explain how to add more documentation, and some of the site design.
+These pages explain how to add and submit documentation to Corda Guide.

 Hugo has extensive [documentation](https://gohugo.io/getting-started/quick-start/).